craragon77/National-Parks-Passport-Server/README.md

 ![Park Search Image](https://github.com/craragon77/National-Parks-Passport-Client/blob/master/src/pics/README-snapshot-3.jpg)
 ![Stamp Image](https://github.com/craragon77/National-Parks-Passport-Client/blob/master/src/pics/README-snapshot-2.jpg)

-The National Parks Discover-E-Pass server was built on an express server using Node, PostgreSQL, Mocha, and Chai
+The National Parks Discover-E-Pass server was built on an express server using Node, PostgreSQL, Mocha, and Chai.
+To deploy, type into the command line "npm start" or "npm run dev".

 The data in the database is courtesy of the National Parks Service API, whose data can be found here: https://www.nps.gov/subjects/developer/api-documentation.htm